apache/incubator-retired-amaterasu/docs/docs/config.md

 ### Datasets

-One aspect of maintaining different deployment environments is where and how you get the data required to run the jobs.
+One of the main concerns when running a data-pipelines is where and how you get the data required to run the jobs.

-To provide an abstraction, each of our SDKs provides a way to load and persist data easily.
+Amaterasu provides a mechanism for managing and configuring such data-sources.
+Each one of our SDKs provides a way to load and persist data easily.
 This functionality is based on prior configuration.

 In a job repository, each environment contains a ```datasets.yml``` file.
 This file contains the configurations of all datasets to be used in the job.